Special Services

 By providing in-district programs, we are able to offer our families an option that meets the needs of all of our students here within RNESU – avoiding the need to look elsewhere.
 We cherish the opportunity to serve the needs of all of our families in the communities where they live and work.

-Marsha Bruce - Director of Student Support services
+Brian Crane - Director of Student Support Services

 Beth Ripley - Executive Asst. to the Director of Student Support Services